 The difference in the two different life cycles is the time it takes the second stage to mature.
 While underground, the nymphs move ever deeper below ground, to feed on larger roots.
 However, these do eventually emerge, at the end of their respective cycles.

-Furthermore, the nymphs also typically emerge at a very specific time.
+The nymphs also typically emerge at a very specific time.
 This consists of a spring evening.
-In most years, this will be in either late April or early May in far southern states.
-In the far northern states, it usually happens in late May or early June.
+In most years, this will occur in either late April or early May in far southern states.
+In the far northern states, though, it usually happens in late May or early June.

 Emerging nymphs climb to a suitable place on the nearby vegetation to complete their transformation.
 The astonishing numbers of Magicicada will then molt one final time, and then spend about six days in the leaves waiting for the exoskeletons to finish hardening.